VipulADSK/GoogleLighthouse/cypress/plugins/README.md

   });
 };
 ```
-* Save the whole report in a JSON file.
+* Save the whole report in a JSON file which can be copied and pasted in [Lighthouse-Report-Viewer](https://googlechrome.github.io/lighthouse/viewer/).

 ```
 module.exports = (on, config) => {